johnzastrow/johnzastrow.github.io/_posts/2024-12-26-timeseries-gap-finding-and-filling-mariadb.md

        -- Setting a fixed field to name the station to set the data up for the UNION in the next step 'KPWM' AS `STATION`
 FROM
+-- I was so excited when a a helpful DBA suggested the lead... over approach on Stackexchange.
+Huge performance leap over my last approach
   (SELECT `KPWM`.`dt_utc` AS `dt_utc`,
           lead(`KPWM`.`dt_utc`, 1) OVER (
                                          ORDER BY `KPWM`.`dt_utc`) AS `NextDateTime`